What is an electrician?

 - Ashworth College: Another online option that teaches you the educational aspect of becoming an electrician is Ashworth College.
 You’re allowed to take the courses at your own pace and time, and they offer payment plans for the tuition.

-- Mike Holt Enterprises: This study package is great for those who want to get electrician knowledge on their own time.
+- Mike Holt Enterprises: This study package is great for those who want to get the knowledge on their own time.
 With DVDs and textbooks, you’ll still learn everything you need to become an electrician and pass the needed exams.

 - Dallas County Community College: For a fast and accredited electrician program, DCCC has what you need!